 Central Asia...
 Borderland of Civilization

-The western region of Central Asia presents a colorful melting pot of peoples and cultures.
+Central Asia presents a colorful melting pot of people and cultures.
 Since the end of the 2nd millennium nomads from the north have periodically occupied these regions, settling and mingling with the local population to create new cultures and civilizations.
-From the middle of the 1st millennium BCE until the 10th century CE the territories of modern Turkmenistan, Uzbekistan, and Tajikistan were part of the Persian Empire.
-Later the Silk Road connecting China with Europe ran through the region.
+From the middle of the 1st millennium BC until the 10th century AD the territories of modern Turkmenistan, Uzbekistan, and Tajikistan were part of the Persian Empire.
+You will explore shimmering desert towns, UNESCO-listed palaces, stark soviet towers, bizarre oil-boom buildings and the history of the ancient trading routes between east and west.
+Stretching all the way from China to the Mediterranean, the Silk Road is a historic and cultural marvel.
+Caravans laden with, amongst many other things, gold, ivory, spices, furs, jade, exotic animals and of course, silk, trundled along the vast network of trade routes that made up the road for nearly two millennia.
+Not only were goods transported on the route but it also acted as a bridge that brought cultures and ideas together; Islam and Buddhism reached China thanks to the Silk Road while it facilitated the spread of Persian, Greek, Roman, Indian, Arabian and Chinese influences around the world.
 Central Asia was a major center for three great religions: Zoroastrianism, Buddhism and Islam.
 Mosques, mausoleums, madrasas and traditional souks offer a glimpse of times past.

 Per person sharing in double occupancy (air and land from NYC): $7,995.00

 Led by Professor Norman Jones, History and religious studies (Utah State University, UT)

 Credit for not using our included airfare $900.00

 Price based on a group size minimum of 6 and maximum of 14 participants